 Like all Mexican cities and towns, Oaxacan celebrations are wild and a time when the whole community comes together.

-Some of the best festivals in Oaxaca to plan a trip around are:
+Some of the best festivals in Oaxaca to plan your Oaxaca travel plans around are:

 - Día de los Muertos – despite what you’ve heard, this isn’t Mexican Halloween.
 During Día de los Muertos (Day of the Dead), people come together to celebrate their deceased loved ones and make offerings.
 Día de los Muertos is late October/early November each year and the celebration goes over two days.